Miaow (album)

 Miaow is the fourth album by English pop rock group the Beautiful South.
 It was released in 1994 via GO!
 Discs.
 As with most Beautiful South albums, the songs were written by Dave Rotheray and Paul Heaton.
 The cover originally depicted numerous dogs seated in a music hall with a gramophone on the stage.
 However, EMI (the owner of the His Master's Voice intellectual property at the time) made the band withdraw it as they felt it mocked their trademark, and the band put out a second cover depicting four dogs in a boat.
 Both paintings were created by Michael Sowa.

 The album's tracks reflect a depressing period in Heaton's life, and this continues with the follow-up album Blue is the Colour (1996).
 The songs also led the group's first female singer, Briana Corrigan, to leave the band; after Heaton sent her copies of the songs, including "Mini-correct" and "Worthless Lie", she swiftly made the decision to leave.
 Heaton employed the then-unknown Jacqui Abbott, who went on to appear on every album up to Painting It Red, to replace Corrigan.

 Miaow reached number six on the UK Album Charts, and three singles were released from it: "Good as Gold", "Everybody's Talkin'", and "Prettiest Eyes".
 Norman Cook, former band member of the Housemartins with Paul Heaton, is credited in the sleeve notes as doing the "Programming on Hooligans" (track 7).
 The song later appeared on The Beautiful Game, the various artists UEFA Euro 1996 tie-in album.

+The album is now owned by EMI Records.